3 Committee discussion

 The committee recognised that there were remaining areas of uncertainty associated with the analyses presented (see technical report, table 2, page 26), and took these into account in its decision making.
 It discussed the following issues (issues 1, 3 and 4), which were outstanding after the technical engagement stage.

 3.1 NICE's guideline on early breast cancer recommends offering adjuvant trastuzumab for 1 year in combination with surgery, chemotherapy and radiotherapy as appropriate.
-In March 2019, NICE recommended pertuzumab with trastuzumab and chemotherapy for the adjuvant treatment of human epidermal growth factor receptor 2 (HER2)‑positive breast cancer in adults who have lymph node-positive disease.
+In March 2019, NICE's technology appraisal guidance on pertuzumab for adjuvant treatment of HER2-positive early stage breast cancer recommended it, with trastuzumab and chemotherapy, for treating human epidermal growth factor receptor 2 (HER2)‑positive breast cancer in adults who have lymph node-positive disease.
 Neoadjuvant treatment is also an option, to reduce tumour size before surgery.
-NICE recommends pertuzumab with trastuzumab and chemotherapy as a neoadjuvant treatment for HER2‑positive, locally advanced, inflammatory or early breast cancer at high risk of recurrence.
+NICE's technology appraisal guidance on pertuzumab for the neoadjuvant treatment of HER2-positive breast cancer recommended it, with trastuzumab and chemotherapy, for HER2‑positive, locally advanced, inflammatory or early breast cancer at high risk of recurrence.
 Neratinib is an oral treatment with a marketing authorisation for the extended adjuvant treatment of adults with hormone receptor-positive, HER2‑positive early breast cancer who are less than 1 year from the completion of previous adjuvant trastuzumab-based treatment.